GymMed/Outward-Enchantments-Viewer/README.md

 ## <a id="#configurable-display-settings"><a/>Configurable Display Settings

-Control how enchantment information is displayed through `BepInEx\config\gymmed.outwardenchantmentsviewer.cfg`.
+Control how enchantment information is displayed through `BepInEx\config\gymmed.outward_enchantments_viewer.cfg`.
 Customize the visibility of enchantment details using the following settings:
    - **ShowEnchantmentDescriptions** – Enable or disable detailed enchantment descriptions.
    - **ShowEquipmentDescriptions** – Toggle the display of enchantments on equipment.
    - **ShowAllAvailableEnchantmentsCountForEquipment** – Choose whether to show the total number of enchantments available for each piece of equipment.